tolmachevroman/farmers-micro-insurance-on-blockchain/README.md

 What do we need in a web app to interact with an Ethereum blockchain?
 Well, several things: a cryptowallet to manage your money (aka tokens) and connect to a blockchain (not necessarily Ethereum), and a way to call contract methods and get responses.

-[Metamask](https://metamask.io/) is a popular wallet, it's installed as a browser extension.
-You can add multiple accounts there, for multiple blockchains, including a local one!
+[Metamask](https://metamask.io/) 🦊is a popular wallet, it's installed as a browser extension.
+You can add multiple accounts there, for multiple blockchains, including a local one.

 To get information of what methods are available from your smart contract, you use [contract-abi.json](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/frontend/src/contract-abi.json) file.
 You get this file automatically after installing the [hardhat-abi-exporter](https://www.npmjs.com/package/hardhat-abi-exporter) in the Hardhat project.